Telehealth in Residential Aged Care Facilities

 The program is funded by NSW Rural Doctors Network and the Western NSW Primary Health Network.

 In Broken Hill the TRAC Program operates in three Southern Cross Care (Broken Hill) facilities; St Anne’s Nursing Home, Harold Williams Home and Aruma Lodge, linking with GPs from Nachiappans and GP Super Clinic Group.
 In Dubbo the program is available at two Catholic Health Care Facilities; St Mary’s Villa and Holy Spirit Aged Care, linking with GPs from Dubbo Family Doctors and Dubbo Medical and Allied Health Group.
-This program is now geared to extend to Wentworth with Murray House Aged Care and supported by GPs from LIME Medical.
+This program is now geared to extend to Wentworth with Murray House Aged Care and supported by GPs from LIME Medical and Merbein Family Medical Practice.

 - Telehealth for Residential Aged Care Facilities Program Brochure